African storytelling: Connecting Africa’s Past to the Present.

 The Role of Technology in African Storytelling

-Technology plays a significant role in African storytelling by enhancing how stories are told and shared.
-It enables access to a broader audience and preserves cultural narratives through various mediums, such as digital platforms, social media, podcasts, and video production.
+Technology plays a significant role in enhancing how stories are told and shared.
+It enables access to a broader audience and preserves cultural narratives through various media, such as digital platforms, social media, podcasts, and video.
+This shift helps keep cultural stories alive and allows for the integration of new narratives that reflect contemporary issues.

 Moreover, technology provides tools for creativity, allowing storytellers to experiment with different formats and styles.
 By incorporating visuals, animations, and sound effects, they can create more engaging and immersive experiences for their audiences.
+Technology is helping to preserve and reinvigorate African storytelling traditions, making them relevant in today’s rapidly changing world.

 Why African Stories Matter More Than Ever